Gil726M/Gil_Scripts/README.md

 # Gil_Scripts

-Welcome to my repository, where I showcase my scripting skills in Bash, developed and honed during my cybersecurity studies.
+Welcome to my repository, where I showcase my scripting skills, developed and honed during my cybersecurity studies.
 This collection of scripts is designed to demonstrate my ability to automate tasks and solve problems,through efficient and effective scripting.

 Repository Structure